wp-plugins/external-featured-image/readme.txt

 == Changelog ==

+= 1.0.6 =
+* Compatibility with the Genesis Framework.
+By default, external featured images have a minimum size of 150x150px.
+Make sure you edit your CSS files for proper image size.
+* Some minor tweaks.

 = 1.0.5 =
 * Bug fix.
 One function for locating external featured images was missplaced.
 I moved it to the proper file so that it loads when the user is not an admin.